angular/angular/packages/compiler-cli/test/compliance/README.md

 If no `inputFiles` property is provided, the default is `["test.ts"]`.

+Note that test-cases can share input files, but you should only do this if these input files are going to be compiled using the same options.
+This is because only one version of the compiled input file is retrieved from the golden partial file to be used in the linker tests.
+This can cause the linker tests to fail if they are provided with a compiled file (from the golden partial) that was compiled with different options to what are expected for that test-case.

 ### Expectations

-An expectation consists of a collection of expected `files` pairs, and a `failureMessage`, which is displayed if the expectation check fails.
+An expectation consists of a `failureMessage`, which is displayed if the expectation check fails, a collection of expected `files` pairs and/or a collection of `expectedErrors`.

-Each file-pair consists of a path to a `generated` file (relative to the build output folder), and a path to an `expected` file (relative to the test case).
+Each expected file-pair consists of a path to a `generated` file (relative to the build output folder), and a path to an `expected` file (relative to the test case).

 The `generated` file is checked to see if it "matches" the `expected` file.
 The matching is resilient to whitespace and variable name changes.

+If no `files` property is provided, the default is a a collection of objects `{expected, generated}`, where `expected` and `generated` are computed by taking each path in the `inputFiles` collection and replacing the `.ts` extension with `.js`.

+Each expected error must have a `message` property and, optionally, a `location` property.
+These are parsed as regular expressions (so `.` and `(` etc must be escaped) and tested against the errors that are returned as diagnostics from the compilation.

 If no `failureMessage` property is provided, the default is `"Incorrect generated output."`.

-If no `files` property is provided, the default is a a collection of objects `{expected, generated}`, where `expected` and `generated` are computed by taking each path in the `inputFiles` collection and replacing the `.ts` extension with `.js`.
+### Expected file format

+The expected files look like JavaScript but are actually specially formatted to allow matching with the generated output.
+The generated and expected files are tokenized and then the tokens are intelligently matched to check whether they are equivalent.

+* Whitespace tolerant - the tokens can be separated by any amount of whitespace
+* Code skipping - you can skip sections of code in the generated output by adding an ellipsis (…) to the expectation file.
+* Identifier tolerant - identifiers in the expectation file that start and end with a dollar (e.g. `$r3$`) will be matched against any identifier.
+But the matching will ensure that the same identifier name appears consistently elsewhere in the file.
+* Macro expansion - we can add macros to the expected files that will be expanded to blocks of code dynamically.
+The following macros are defined in the `test_helpers/expected_file_macros.ts` file:
+  * I18n messages - for example:
+    `__i18nMsg__('message string', [ ['placeholder', 'pair] ], { meta: 'properties'})`.
+  * Attribute markers - for example: `__AttributeMarker.Bindings__`.

 ## Running tests